Abrahamic religions: Circumcision

-Today, many Christian denominations are neutral about ritual male circumcision, not requiring it for religious observance, but neither forbidding it for cultural or other reasons.
+Today, many Christian denominations are neutral about ritual male circumcision, neither requiring it for religious observance nor forbidding it for cultural or other reasons.
 Western Christianity replaced the custom of male circumcision with the ritual of baptism, a ceremony which varies according to the doctrine of the denomination, but it generally includes immersion, aspersion, or anointment with water.
-The Early Church (Acts 15, the Council of Jerusalem) decided that Gentile Christians are not required to undergo circumcision.
+The Early Church, as recorded in Acts 15 at the Council of Jerusalem, decided that Gentile Christians are not required to undergo circumcision.
 The Council of Florence in the 15th century prohibited it.
-Paragraph #2297 of the Catholic Catechism calls non-medical amputation or mutilation immoral.
-By the 21st century, the Catholic Church had adopted a neutral position on the practice, as long as it is not practised as an initiation ritual.
+Paragraph #2297 of the Catechism of the Catholic Church calls non-medical amputation or mutilation immoral.
+By the 21st century, the Catholic Church had adopted a neutral position on the practice, as long as it was not practised as an initiation ritual.
 Catholic scholars make various arguments in support of the idea that this policy is not in contradiction with the previous edicts.
-The New Testament chapter Acts 15 records that Christianity did not require circumcision.
+The New Testament, in Acts 15, records that Christianity did not require circumcision.
 Coptic Christians practice circumcision as a rite of passage.
-The Eritrean Orthodox Church and the Ethiopian Orthodox Church calls for circumcision, with near-universal prevalence among Orthodox men in Ethiopia.
+The Eritrean Orthodox Church and the Ethiopian Orthodox Tewahedo Church calls for circumcision, with near-universal prevalence among Orthodox men in Ethiopia.

-Many countries with majorities of Christian adherents in Europe and Latin America have low circumcision rates, while both religious and non-religious circumcision is widely practiced in many predominantly Christian countries and among Christian communities in the Anglosphere countries, Oceania, South Korea, the Philippines, the Middle East and Africa.
+Many countries with majorities of Christian adherents in Europe and Latin America have low circumcision rates.
+In contrast, both religious and non-religious circumcision is widely practiced in many predominantly Christian countries and among Christian communities in the Anglosphere countries, Oceania, South Korea, the Philippines, the Middle East and Africa.
 Countries such as the United States, the Philippines, Australia (albeit primarily in the older generations), Canada, Cameroon, Democratic Republic of the Congo, Ethiopia, Equatorial Guinea, Ghana, Nigeria, Kenya, and many other African Christian countries have high circumcision rates.
 Circumcision is near universal in the Christian countries of Oceania.
 In some African and Eastern Christian denominations male circumcision is an integral or established practice, and require that their male members undergo circumcision.
 Coptic Christianity and Ethiopian Orthodoxy and Eritrean Orthodoxy still observe male circumcision and practice circumcision as a rite of passage.
 Male circumcision is also widely practiced among Christians from Egypt, Syria, Lebanon, Jordan, Palestine, Israel, and North Africa.
 (See also aposthia.)